mikesamuel/module-keys/README.md

 like `child_process` since subtle bugs can have disastrous consequences when exposed to attacker-controlled inputs.

 Module keys enable secure code patterns like those in the examples below.
 They can combine with module loader hooks and other mechanisms to bound the security consequences of common bugs and the amount of code that might be involved in certain kinds of security failures helping security reviewers to focus their attention.

 See also [*node-sec-patterns*](https://www.npmjs.com/package/node-sec-patterns)
 which makes these patterns easy to express.

+Module keys allow code written in good faith to cooperate while avoiding lowest-common-denominator security problems.
+It does not allow safely running malicious code within the same process.
+Potentially malicious code should be sandboxed if it needs to run at all.

 ## Installing